Halo Jones – a Feminist Comics Icon Who Went Out and Did Everything

 “Where did she go?
 Out.
 What did she do?
 Everything.”

 Halo Jones best known for

 ‘Halo Jones’ had the best hoop-slang ever.
-Yeah, everyone who’s unemployed should definitely call themselves an ‘increased leisure citizen’.
+Anyone who’s unemployed can relate to the doublespeak of calling themselves an ‘increased leisure citizen’.
 And who hasn’t woken up one day and realised they, like, live in a total ‘shabbitat’?

 Halo Jones least known for

-Being a comics icon at least as strong as Tank Girl.
-Pretty much only people that read 2000AD know her name – but the ones that do whisper it lovingly.
+Being a comics icon as weighty as Tank Girl, though less often spoken of.
+Pretty much only people that regularly read 2000AD know her name – but the ones that do whisper it lovingly.
 Halo Jones was better than the rest.